nellore/docs.rail.bio/docs/reference.md

 When Rail-RNA analyzes more than one RNA-seq sample, it accumulates a master list of introns across samples.
 This master list is used to construct transcript fragments to which reads are realigned.
 However, when hundreds of samples are analyzed, the master list typically blows up: true positive intron calls tend to be shared by many samples, while false positive intron calls tend to be unique to small numbers of samples.
 As the number of samples analyzed increases, so does the master list of introns, and false positive calls make up a larger and larger fraction of the master list.
 False positive calls may be due to low-quality reads or repetitive/small exonic segments on either side of an intron that make it difficult to resolve the intron's proper start and end positions in the genome.

 The `--intron-criteria` parameter `<dec,int>` filters out introns that are not either present in at least a fraction `<dec>` of samples or detected in at least `<int>` reads of one sample.
-This way, only introns that are detected from a small number of reads in any one from a small number of samples are eliminated, and the quality of realigned reads is improved without significantly compromising sensitivity.
+This way, only introns that are detected from a small number of reads in any one sample or from a small number of samples are eliminated, and the quality of realigned reads is improved without significantly compromising sensitivity.
 (See [our paper](http://biorxiv.org/content/early/2015/05/07/019067) for an elaboration of this phenomenon.)
 For example, specifying `--intron-criteria 0.02,7` or `--intron-criteria 0.02 7` filters out introns that are found in fewer that 2% of samples and are detected in fewer in 7 reads in any one sample before realignment.

 Default: 0.05,5